Article I: Responsibilities of the Senate

 Section III: Funding

-Access to ASRMC funds in support of club activities will be made available in accordance with ASRMC budgeting process and procedures.
-ASRMC funds may be made available to organizations on a case-by-case basis and is contingent on availability.
-ASRMC club funds will not be provided to support events/activities, which are not open to all ASRMC members.
+Access to ASRMC funds in support of club and organization activities will be made available in accordance with the ASRMC budgeting process and procedures on a case-by-case basis and is contingent upon availability.
+ASRMC club funds will not be provided to support events/activities which are not open to all ASRMC members.

 Article IX: Meetings

-The ASRMC senate meetings shall be held at least every two weeks.
+The ASRMC Senate meetings shall be held, at minimum, every two weeks.
 The time and place shall be made public to all ASRMC members.
-Any and all proposals must have a Senator sponsor that proposal.
-The Senator will ensure that person, persons, or organizations presenting has properly prepared for presentation to the Senate.

-- A: Absence will be considered excused when written notice is received by the President of ASRMC 24 hours before the meeting to be missed.
+- A: Absence will be considered excused when notice is received by the ASRMC President 24 hours prior to the meeting that will be missed.
 If the President will not be present at a meeting, the Vice President will be assigned to receive notices of absence.
-For a voting member, the written notice must include the name of a proxy which may be a program officer, another member of ASRMC or a member of Hall Council.
-All notices of absence must be signed by the member to be absent and proxy (if applicable).

-- B: An absence will be considered unexcused if written notice is not received as written above.
+- B: An absence will be considered unexcused if notice is not received as described above.
 Three unexcused absences will result in immediate removal from office.
-The open position will then be filled as described in Article VI of the Constitution.
+The open position will then be filled as described in Article IX of the ASRMC Constitution.

 Article X: Financial Procedures

-At the beginning of each Term, the Senate shall meet for the sole purpose of planning a balanced budget for that Term.
-All chartered clubs will be required to present a prospective budget at this time.
-This shall be done upon receipt from the Dean of Students a summation of the total amount of activities fees collected and will be the third meeting of the Senate.
-If the Senate has not received the summation, Senate will create a budget based on an estimation made up of the number of students from the previous Term's population minus five percent.
-It will be the responsibility of the Financial Administrator to get the number of students in the last Term.
+At the beginning of each semester, the Senate shall meet for the sole purpose of planning a balanced budget for that semester.
+All chartered clubs will be allowed to present a prospective budget at this time.
+This shall be done upon receipt from the Dean of Students a summation of the total amount of activities fees collected and will be no later than the third meeting of the Senate.
+If the Senate has not received the summation, Senate will create a budget based on an estimation made up of the number of students from the previous semester’s population minus five percent.
+It will be the responsibility of the Financial Administrator to get the number of students in the previous semester.

-The budget shall contain five major parts those being: contingency, honorariums, clubs, activities board, and activities programmer salary.
-The budget shall provide the contingency fund with an amount to equal no less than ten percent of fund collected through activities fees.
+The budget shall contain six major parts, those being: contingency, honorariums, clubs, student activities, activities director salary, and outdoor recreation.
+The budget shall provide a contingency fund with an amount equal to no less than 10 percent of funds collected through activities fees.

-The publications fee shall be allocated to the Publications Committee and the Publication Editor for budgeting to be approved by the Senate.
+The publications budget shall be approved by the Senate.

-All clubs, organizations, person, and activities requesting funds, after the formal budget meeting, in excess of $1,000 will require a minimum of two sessions for deliberation before approval.
+All chartered clubs and organizations, ASRMC members, and activities are allowed to request funds.
+All proposals must address the ASRMC Proposal Guidelines that can be found in the ASRMC office, the Dean of Students office, or by contacting the ASRMC President.
+All clubs, organizations, people, and activities requesting funds, after the formal budget meeting, in excess of $1,000 will require a minimum of two sessions for deliberation before approval.